pydio/pydio-doc-admin-guide/1_installation_guides/02_cells_enterprise_requirements.md

 ### Installing the license

 If installing using Cells browser-based installer, you can copy/paste the license key directly in the installation form.
-However, if you want to install Cells using the command-line tool, you first have to manually copy the license key inside a file named pydio-license at the following location :
+However, if you want to install Cells using the command-line tool, you first have to manually copy the license key inside a file named pydio-license at the following location:

 **For linux**: `~/.config/pydio/cells/pydio-license`